 Cut off the yellow part along the line where green is still showing.
 Once the stalk is cut, it typically stops growing in height/length but will develop new sprouts that will grow vertically.

 - Seal the cut part of the stalk with candle wax to prevent rotting and disease.

 - Place the stalk either in water or in soil and care for it.

 If the stalk continues to turn yellow and no new sprouts develop, the plant can't be salvaged.
 It's time to discard and buy a new plant.
 You can continue your original number of stalks to keep your chosen feng shui number.

 When your bamboo stalk looks like the one below, it's likely dying and you will need to replace it.

 Remedies for Yellowing Lucky Bamboo

-There are many things you can do to remedy a yellowing lucky bamboo.
+There are many things you can do to remedy a yellowing lucky bamboo plant and make it beautiful again.
 Once the cause has been identified, you can take specific steps to bring your plant back to life.
 Don't throw away your lucky bamboo until you've assessed it cannot be salvaged.